dmis-lab/tbinet/README.md

 # Keras implementation of CLARINET
-CLARINET: An attention based neural network for predicting transcription factor-DNA binding (submitted to ISMB/ECCB 2019)
+CLARINET is an attention based neural network that predicts transcription factor-DNA binding in a given DNA sequence.

 ![model image](overview.PNG)